insight-platform/Savant/samples/panoptic_driving_perception/README.md

 # Panoptic Driving Perception by PyTorch inference

-The app shows how to use the torch hub and make inference in Savant using reference PyTorch model.
-Also, it shows how to use the conversion function to interact with image in GPU memory.
+The app shows how to use the torch hub and make PyTorch inference in Savant using reference PyTorch model.
+Also, it shows how to interact with image in GPU memory.
 The [YOLOP](https://github.com/hustvl/YOLOP) model is used for object detection and semantic segmentation.

 Preview: